omkar-tenkale/JetpackComposeAnimationShowcase/README.md

 ### Discuss 💬

 Have any questions, doubts or want to present your opinions, views?
 You're always welcome.
-You can [start discussions](https://github.com/omkar-tenkale/JetpackComposeAnimationShowcase/discussions)
+You can [start a discussion](https://github.com/omkar-tenkale/JetpackComposeAnimationShowcase/discussions)